JRiggles/Aseprite-Extension-Updater/README.md

 ![icon](./screenshots/Extension%20Updater%20Icon.png)

 #### An Aseprite extension
+This Aseprite extension allows you to easily check for updates to participating[^1] Aseprite extensions for updates and download them.
+[^1]: For information on how to add compatibility with the updater to your extension, please refer to [Adding Updater Compatibility to Your Extension](#adding-updater-compatibility-to-your-extension).

+>[!IMPORTANT]
+>This extension will only be able to update Aseprite extensions which have been *specifically designed to work with it* (see note 1)

 *current release: [v1.0.0](https://sudo-whoami.itch.io/extension-name-here)*

 ## Latest Changes
 Initial release!

-##
-This Aseprite extension allows you to easily check for updates to participating[^1] Aseprite extensions for updates and download them.

-[^1]: For information on how to add compatibility with the updater to your extension, please refer to [Adding Updater Compatibility to Your Extension](#adding-updater-compatibility-to-your-extension).

 ## Requirements